 I am grateful to Vasily Pestun for many discussions and collaboration in the early stages of this work.
-I also thank Sergej Monavari for many comments and catching a few typos.
 I am a member of INDAM-GNFM and I am supported by INFN via the Iniziativa Specifica GAST.
 The author also acknowledges the support of IHÉS during a visit.
 The research of M.C. on this project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (QUASIFT grant agreement 677368).